-Most small business owners tend to start funding their business from their personal savings account.
-It is therefore very common for owners to end up using their personal bank account for business purposes as well.
+Many small business owners start off funding their business from their personal savings.
+So it’s not uncommon for them to continue using their personal bank account and credit cards for business purposes as they move forward.

 Efficient Tax Returns